• Skip to main content

 Lobster

-• 2½ tsp kosher salt diamond crystal, use ¾ the amount if using morton's kosher salt
+• 2½ teaspoon kosher salt diamond crystal, use ¾ the amount if using morton's kosher salt

 • 2 lbs lobster tails shelled